fholstege/base-optweights/README.md

 # Estimating optimal weights in the presence of sub-population shift

-This package implements the optimization procedure suggested in the paper _Optimizing importance weighting in the presence of sub-population shifts_
+This package implements the optimization procedure suggested in the paper _Optimizing importance weighting in the presence of sub-population shifts_.
+You can obtain weights for any dataset, in combination with an skLearn LogisticRegression model (see below).

-Below, I give an example for implementing the method.
-Currently, it only supports optimizing weights for a binary logistic regression model.
+You can obtain optimised weights for any problems for which you have the following:
+- Groups (_g_)
+- Independent variables (_X_)
+- Outcome variable (_y_)

+## Using optimal weights with SKLearn

 ```python